 The Kingdom of Morocco has not acceded to the Mine Ban Treaty.

 Officials from Morocco have repeatedly stated that the dispute over Western Sahara is the only obstacle preventing Morocco from acceding.
-At the Mine Ban Treaty intersessional meetings in 2017, Morocco stated it “fully subscribes to the founding principles and humanitarian goals” of the treaty, and has been voluntarily active in its obligations to clear minefields and destroy stockpiles.
+At the Mine Ban Treaty intersessional meetings in 2019, Morocco stated it is committed “to the convention and its humanitarian principles” of the treaty, and has been voluntarily active in its obligations to clear minefields and destroy stockpiles.

 Morocco is party to the Convention on Conventional Weapons (CCW) and its Amended Protocol II on landmines.
-It submitted its latest annual report required by Article 13 of the protocol in April 2017.
-Morocco is not party to CCW Protocol V on explosive remnants of war.
+Morocco is not party to CCW Protocol V on explosive remnants of war, nor is it party to the Convention on Cluster Munitions.

 Use, stockpiling, production, transfer, and retention